cuhacking/cuHacking-api/README.md

 ## Testing
 A test server can be started on port 8080 (or, if you're using a PaaS, it'll use whichever port it assigns it) with:

 `npm start`

+Automated tested for the API endpoints is available under the `tests` folder.
+These tests are made and need to be run with [Postman](https://getpostman.com)

 ## Built with